MDCservice/EsPiFF/README.md

 ![The Version 3](/images/espiff_v3_board-annotated-400.png)

 This is the current progress.
 We managed, to bring all the functionality on the board.
 We selected a 6 layer PCB, for best signal integrity.
 We also added a [EtherSIB](https://github.com/MDCservice/EtherSIB) Master connector, for our upcomming EtherSIB project.
-EtherSIB will offer 2x600MBit bandwith, a collision-less Field bus like EtherCAT, SerCOM, ProfiNET and others, just faster.
+EtherSIB will offer 2x600MBit bandwith, a collision-free Field bus like EtherCAT, SerCOM, ProfiNET and others, just faster.

 ## Typical applications